-e.g. a valid target travelling at 32kph will no longer be reported when a new 50kph target is seen 3 seconds later
+report the valid target with the fastest speed, regardless of distance from the sign or duration of the track e.g. a valid target travelling at 32kph will no longer be reported when a new 50kph target is seen 3 seconds later.

-The MS command controls the format of a reported message & the rate at which they are sent (these selected formats are backwards-compatible with the AGD330 sign-activation radar):
+The MS command controls the format of a reported message & the rate at which they are sent.